Before You Begin

 Building permits are issued by Regional Districts.
 To find out more about building permit requirements for your Local Trust Area, click here.

-For Building Permits for the Southern Gulf Islands (within the jurisdiction of the Capital Regional District (CRD)) please submit a Building Permit Review Form and required documents electronically.
+For Building Permits for the Southern Gulf Islands (within the jurisdiction of the Capital Regional District (CRD)) please submit a Preliminary Plan Review Form and required documents electronically.
 The CRD is responsible for issuing building permits and Islands Trust only reviews plans for consistency with zoning.
 Plans submitted to Islands Trust must be identical to your building permit application plans and meet CRD building permit application requirements, which can be found here: https://www.crd.bc.ca/service/building-permits-inspections/permit-requirements.

 Gambier LTA Riparian Area Declaration Form